ohlab/panDB/README.md

 ```
 * Specify the path of the database directory and the path of the mugsy directory in env_var.sh
 * Download assembly summary files from [NCBI](https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#asmsumfiles) and place it under the database folder.
 Rename the assembly summary files to the following format: assembly_summary.KINGDOM.txt.
 For example, the assembly summary file for bacterial genomes will be named: assembly_summary.bacteria.txt
+* Run test.sh for a quick unit test, it downloads three E.coli genome sequences, conducts the iterative alignment and checks if the output of each step is the same as the expected output.
+The result of the unit test is output to "test_result" under the pandb database directory.
+Please make sure to run the test before compiling the full database to avoid overwriting.
 * Run wrapper.sh for each kingdom, specifying the number of jobs to create and the resources to request for each job.
 The wrapper script will download all assemblies, create and send jobs to the PBS system.
 For example, for bacteria, to create 50 jobs, each requesting 100-hour walltime, 16gb memory, running on one node and one processor:
 ```
 cd /home/zhouw/pandb/scripts